lonerapier/lonerapier.github.io/docs/getting-started/upgrading.md

 ---

 > [!note]
 > This is specifically a guide for upgrading your Quartz to a more recent update.
-If you are coming from Quartz 4 or Quartz 3, check out the [[getting-started/migrating|migration guide]] for more info.
+If you are coming from Quartz 4 or Quartz 3, check out the [[migrating|migration guide]] for more info.

 To fetch the latest Quartz updates, simply run